cristian-sulea/cristian-sulea-net/jekyllrb/_posts/2014-02-03-software-development-roles.md

 layout: post

-date:        2014-02-03
+date:        "2014-02-03"
-title:       Software Development Roles
+title:       "Software Development Roles"
-description: Each of the software development processes may change to some extent, but fundamentally there are some roles which every process has in one form or another.
+description: "Each of the software development processes may change to some extent, but fundamentally there are some roles which every process has in one form or another."

 categories: software development roles